mysqljs/mysql/Readme.md

 * `err.sql`: String, contains the full SQL of the failed query.
 This can be useful when using a higher level interface like an ORM that is generating the queries.
+* `err.sqlMessage`: String, contains the message string that provides a textual description of the error.
+Only populated from [MySQL server error][].

 [Error]: https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Error
 [MySQL server error]: http://dev.mysql.com/doc/refman/5.5/en/error-messages-server.html